 Free with Tallinn Card!

-One of the most notorious and feared pre-trial prisons operated in the basement of the building at 1 Pagari Street during the Soviet occupation.
-The former KGB prison cells are now open to the public.
+The basement of the building at 1 Pagari Street was home to one of the most notorious and feared pre-trial detention centers during the Soviet occupation.
+Previously closed to the public, the KGB prison cells are now open to visitors.

-Built in 1912, the building has had a remarkable role in the recent history of Estonia.
-Arrested Estonian politicians, civil servants, intellectuals, veterans of the War of Independence, as well as ordinary people were beaten and tortured there.
-Many were then sentenced to death or imprisonment.
-The prison cells built in the basement have remained a symbol of communist terror to this day.
-Visitors can explore the basement comprised of two corridors, six prison cells, and a cell for punishment.
+Estonian politicians, civil servants, intellectuals, veterans of the War of Independence, as well as ordinary people, were tortured and sentenced to death or imprisonment here.
+The cells built in the basement remain a symbol of communist terror to this day.

 Free with Tallinn Card!